BCNGEEKS/Geekateca/Documentation/ArticleExample.md

 ### BROWSER SUPPORT

-The numbers in the table specify the first browser version that fully supports\n the property.
+The numbers in the table specify the first browser version that fully supports the property.

-Numbers followed by -webkit- or -moz- specify the first version that worked \n with a prefix.
+Numbers followed by -webkit- or -moz- specify the first version that worked with a prefix.

 | Browser       | Version            |
 |:--------------|:-------------------|